Vintage ABA Team Logos

 Connie Hawkins Pittsburgh Pipers ABA MVP

-The ABA's first great team.
-They featured the leagues top talent in playground legend Connie Hawkins.
-"The Hawk" was an instant star in the ABA averaging 26 points, 13 rebouns and 4 assits.
-Hawkins gave instant crediablity to a league in great need of notoriety.
-The Brooklyn legend put on a show
+"The Hawk" was an instant star in the ABA averaging 26 points, 13 rebounds and 4 assists.
+Hawkins gave instant credibility to a league in great need of notoriety.
+The Brooklyn legend put on a show.
+At the end of the season he was given an updated shooting shirt, his past seasons accolades plastered across every inch of the garment.
+Suffice to say but Hawkins was terribly embarrassed by the publicity stunt.

-Duke hero Art Keyman was a key offensive player for the Pipers.
+Duke hero Art Heyman was a key offensive player for the Pipers.
 The smooth shooting 6-5 swingman averaged over 20 points per game in his only season in Pittsburgh.

 The ABA's Original Pittsburgh Pipers

 They made easy work of the first two playoff rounds.
 Beating the Indiana Pacers in a sweep and beating the Minnesota Huskies 4-1.
-In the ABA Finals they faced off against the New Orleans Bucaneers led by Larry Brown and Doug Moe.
-The sereies went the full 7 games with Connie Hawkins being named ABA playoff MVP after averaging 30 points and 11 rebounds.
+In the ABA Finals they faced off against the New Orleans Buccaneers led by Larry Brown and Doug Moe.
+The series went the full 7 games with Connie Hawkins being named ABA playoff MVP after averaging 30 points and 11 rebounds.

 1976 Denver Nuggets ABA Logo